lyan99/BitcoinWallet-1/README.md

 H2 is used for the wallet database and the files will be stored in the Database subdirectory of the application data directory.

-BouncyCastle (1.51 or later) is used for the elliptic curve functions.
+BouncyCastle is used for the elliptic curve functions.
 Version 1.51 provides a custom SecP256K1 curve which significantly improves ECDSA performance.
 Earlier versions of BouncyCastle do not provide this support and will not work with BitcoinWallet.

-Simple Logging Facade (1.7.5 or later) is used for console and file logging.
+Simple Logging Facade is used for console and file logging.
 I'm using the JDK logger implementation which is controlled by the logging.properties file located in the application data directory.
 If no logging.properties file is found, the system logging.properties file will be used (which defaults to logging to the console only).

 Build